eliasrhoden/eliasrhoden.github.io/_posts/2021-10-30-F1 Fantasy optimization.md

-However, I thought it would be cool to formulate the choice of drivers and team as an optimization problem, and when you dive into it, you realize that it quite easily can be rewritten into a Mixed-Integer Linear Program.
+However, I thought it would be cool to formulate the choice of drivers and team as an optimization problem, and when you dive into it, you realize that it can be rewritten into a Linear Mixed-Integer Program.

 # Mixed-Integer programming